Paulagranlund/Crash-Data-Analysis-Thesis/README.md

 be inspected rather than taken on trust.

-**Track 2 — semantic topic modelling.** A BERTopic pipeline (`KennethTM/MiniLM-L6-danish-encoder` embeddings, UMAP, HDBSCAN), run both fully unsupervised and semi-supervised, discovers latent structure in the narratives.
+**Track 2 — semantic topic modelling.** A BERTopic pipeline (`KennethTM/MiniLM-L6-danish-encoder` embeddings, UMAP, HDBSCAN, and c-TF-IDF), run both fully unsupervised and semi-supervised, discovers latent structure in the narratives.
 The standout finding, an active hit-and-run cluster with no corresponding structured VD field, lives in the Track 2 case studies.